With Mother’s Day just around the corner, many people are asking themselves, “What do you get the woman who has everything?”

 Anyway, all you need for this sure-fire hit is the following:

-- Colorful paper cut into strips.
-I have found a good size is around 5″ H x 1″ W. This gives you enough room to write a message without worrying about spacing and looks nice in the jar.
+This size gives you enough room to write a message without worrying about spacing and looks nice in the jar.

 – A pen with plenty of ink in it.